 - How you have formalised an ongoing commitment to training

 - How you find out about the training needs of your employees.

 Criterion 4: Innovation and excellence in design and delivery of training

-- details of creativity, innovation and excellence in the design, development and delivery of your training
+- Details of creativity, innovation and excellence in the design, development and delivery of training for your employees

 - Innovative approaches that you use to encourage access to training for your employees (e.g. mentoring, e-learning, collaborative learning).

 - The training you have made available to employees who are from groups under-represented in employment, education and training (such as people with disabilities, indigenous people, people from non-English speaking backgrounds, people in older age groups, people living in remote areas)

 - The number of these employees who have actively engaged in training

 - The number of these employees who have actively trained for managerial or supervisory jobs

 - The training programs that have been specifically designed for these employees.